TotalTechGeek/DiscreteCrypt.js/readme.md

 The library out of the box is tuned heavily against a variety of attacks, implementing scrypt for key derivation, a strong authenticated encryption scheme using HMAC-SHA256, and AES256 in CTR mode for encryption.
 It uses provably secure 3072 Bit Discrete Log Parameters generated from nspdh.

 A neat feature of this implementation is that a password can be used to quickly & securely derive a private key (via scrypt), which allows for convenient public-key encryption.
+The code makes heavy use of JavaScript Promises.

 You may alternatively generate keys ephemerally, and encrypt the generated "contact" symmetrically (like traditional cryptosystems).